Enzo Fernández: Chelsea

-On 28 May 2025, Fernández scored Chelsea's opening goal in a 4–1 victory over Real Betis in the Conference League final, helping them become the first team to win all four major European competitions.
+On 28 May 2025, Fernández scored Chelsea's opening goal in a 4–1 victory over Real Betis in the Conference League final, helping them become the first team to have won all four major European competitions.
 Six weeks later, he started in Chelsea's 3–0 victory over Paris Saint-Germain in the 2025 FIFA Club World Cup final.